 As I grow older I find that I have more self-discipline than I ever used to.
 I’ve found it to be a lot like a muscle, needing to be stretched and exercised in order to become stronger.
 Though my self-discipline muscle needs consistent exercising, I am now maintaining my strength as opposed to building it up.
 Once you build your self-discipline muscle up to the strength you would like, you too will find maintaining that strength much easier than the initial effort of building it.

-Stay tuned for tomorrows post on my five tips for strengthening our self-discipline muscle to improve our levels of self-discipline so we can get out of our own way!
+Stay tuned for tomorrows post on my five tips for strengthening our self-discipline muscle, thereby improving our levels of self-discipline and getting out of our own way!

 What are your definitions of self-discipline?
 As always, I’d love to hear from you so please leave your thoughts in the comments below to join the discussion.